BlacKlyExactly/BlacKlyExactly/README.md

-# About me
+# About me 👤

-I'm a Hobbystic Frontend Dev.<br/> I create websites from userside and I'm responsible for your expiriences of using websites. <br/>I like learning and mastering things related with programming<br/>I hope you enjoy my work!
+I'm a Hobbystic Frontend Dev.<br/>
+I create websites from userside and I'm responsible for your expiriences of using websites. <br/>
+I like learning and mastering things related with programming<br/>
+I hope you enjoy my work!<br/>

+- 2nd class of IT Tech School ✍
+- Live in: Poland 🇵🇱
+- Focused on learning React and Typescript 👀

-# My Toolkit
+# My Toolkit 🔨
 <p align="left">
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9a/Visual_Studio_Code_1.35_icon.svg/1024px-Visual_Studio_Code_1.35_icon.svg.png" width="50"/>
 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/a7/React-icon.svg/1280px-React-icon.svg.png" width="50"/>